Jay2251929205/Jay-Final/README.md

 - **Acknowledgments**: I am deeply indebted to my professor Luyao Zhang for her invaluable patience and feedback.
 I could not started my journey without her instructions and help.
 Additionally, this endeavor would not have been possible without Yahoo Finance.
 I am also grateful to my classmates, especially for Josh's suggestions on my poster.
 Lastly, I would be remiss in not mentioning my family, especially my parents.
 - **Project Summary**:
 - **Background & Motivation**:
+AI has already been widely used in deciding investments.
+However, not many previous studies have considered the transaction cost in the US stock market, which cannot verify its earning ability in the real world.
 - **Research Questions**:
 The portfolio constructed by which combination of the machine learning method and portfolio optimization model will have the highest net profit.
 - **Application Scenario(Data Source)**: